Skip to Main Content

 Behavioral health services

-For routine behavioral health service requests, the Plan notes the member’s needs, geographic area, benefit plan, and scheduling requirements to identify a practitioner or program that meets the clinical needs of the member.
+For routine behavioral health service requests, the Plan notes the member’s needs, geographic area, benefit plan, and scheduling requirements to identify a physician or program that meets the clinical needs of the member.
 Member preferences, such as gender and cultural experience, are considered whenever possible.
 The Plan's standards make services available within six hours for non-life-threatening emergencies, within 48 hours for urgent situations, within 10 business days for routine services with a non-physician mental health provider, and 15 business days with a psychiatrist.

 PCPs and their office staff may contact Member Services and speak with a licensed care manager (CM).
 Patients must sign an Authorization for Disclosure form before the PCP or office staff speaks to the CM.
-For physicians who need help finding appropriate behavioral health care for their members, Member Services representatives can answer questions about the Plan's network of practitioners and programs, the referral process, member eligibility and benefits.
+For physicians who need help finding appropriate behavioral health care for their members, Member Services representatives can answer questions about the Plan's network of physicians and programs, the referral process, member eligibility and benefits.

 Coordination of care is fundamental to the member’s well-being.
 PCP offices that receive information from other medical or behavioral health specialists are encouraged to document the information in the member’s medical record and review relevant information with the member at his or her next primary care visit.